FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 ~~~

 As you can see I've set ```json``` as the default format and I defined a namespace in such a way to replicate a typical process of APIs versioning.
 Let's jump to the only existing controller (```comparison_controller```) where we find the implementation of the actions called from the routes.
 Each of these actions does exactly the same: load a bunch of records from the DB and render it as JSON, but each one does the rendering in its own way i.e. using respectively jbuilder, ActiveModel::Serializers and "my solution" that I'm going to call "simple"...  what a fancy name uh?

-We're not going to focus on the first two systems, because chances are that you master those tecnologies better than me and, also, there is nothing out of stantard in my implementations, but instead we're jumping feet together to the ```simple``` action.
-As for the competitors, it does nothing more than rendering some JSON, but this time the ```serialize_awesome_stuffs``` helper method is called.
+We're not going to focus on the first two systems, because chances are that you master those tecnologies better than me already and, also, there is nothing out of standard in my implementations, but instead we're jumping feet together to the ```simple``` action.
+Like the competitors, it does nothing more than render some JSON, but this time the ```serialize_awesome_stuffs``` helper method is called.
 This method is defined in the ```V1::SimpleAwesomeStuffSerializer``` module that is included by the controller.
-You can find the module under ```app/serializers/v1``` and if you're going to open the file you'll notice that it's nothing but a normal Ruby module defining methods.
+You can find the module under ```app/serializers/v1``` and if you're going to open the file you'll notice that it's just a plain Ruby module defining methods.

 ~~~ruby
 # app/serializers/v1/simple_awesome_stuff_serializer.rb